nmmapper/python3-nmap/README.md

 ```sh
 $ nmap 192.168.178.1  -sV
 ```
-In this python script you would do something like this
+In this python script, you would do something like this
 ```py
 import nmap3
 nmap = nmap3.Nmap()